 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Air Conditioning: Turn your air conditioner on to assist with drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to aid in drying during the summer or in more humid regions.

 - Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+(Never use the vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic wrap or plastic bags beneath the legs of bigger furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic wrap or plastic bags under the legs of large furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if at all possible.
+- Carpets: Avoid walking or tracking on carpet if possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Move all pets to a safe environment until your home has been cleaned and restored.
+- Pets: Move all pets to a clean environment until your house has been completely restored and cleaned.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!